 The following webpages have information on some of the most common seasonal and non-seasonal allergens:

-In addition, we provide preventive strategies for each to help you avoid exposure to these substances.
+They also provide preventive strategies to help you avoid exposure to these substances.

-Please remember that information contained on this Web site is provided for educational and informational purposes only and should not be used to guide the diagnosis or treatment of any medical condition without the advice and supervision of a licensed, qualified health care provider.
+Information contained on these webpages is provided for educational and informational purposes only and should not be used to guide the diagnosis or treatment of any medical condition without the advice and supervision of a licensed, qualified health care provider.